AcademySoftwareFoundation/OpenImageIO/INSTALL.md

 Test Images
 -----------

-We have yet another SVN project just for containing a set of sample images for testing OpenImageIO.
-We split test images into a separate SVN project in order to make the main source code tree smaller and simpler for people who don't need the test suite.
+We have yet another project containing a set of sample images for testing OpenImageIO.
+We split test images into a separate project in order to make the main source code tree smaller and simpler for people who don't need the test suite.

     git clone https://github.com/OpenImageIO/oiio-images.git